 - Be kind to yourself.
 It is normal to experience anxiety.
 You need to look after yourself and take care of your mind and body during these situations.

-This process does not work for everyone; however, research proven meditation to be an effective tool.
-Creating space between your body and emotions is a powerful trait to possess.
-Practicing meditation can reduce the intensity of your anxiety.
+This process does not work for everyone; however, research has proven meditation to be an effective tool.
+Creating space between your brain, body and emotions is a powerful trait to possess.
+Practicing meditation can reduce the intensity of your anxiety

 Mindfulness is the ability to be present and aware without being overwhelmed and overly reactive.
 This awareness results from being attentive and non-judgmental of where you are and what you are doing.
 Mindfulness allows for the mastery of oneself.
 Being mindful allows you to look at situations differently and change the factors you have control over, which is your response to situations.

 Being mindful helps you accept the situation.
 Attentiveness teaches you to acknowledge and cope with negative emotions without evaluating the situation and being hard on yourself.
 Acknowledgment helps reduce negative feelings.